fun to do kids chinatown san francisco california Travel for Kids

 lantern festival parade

 The end of the holiday is celebrated with the Lantern Festival Parade.
-A spectacular nighttime parade through downtown San Francisco, with colorful floats, huge figures of lucky gods and zodiac animal for the year, marching bands, acrobats, lion dances, and a huge dragon, carried by 100 people!
+A spectacular nighttime parade through downtown San Francisco, with colorful floats, huge figures of lucky gods and zodiac animal for the year, marching bands, acrobats, lion dances, and many dragons.
+This is a super family-friendly event, partly because lots of children participate in the parade.

 kids books san francisco chinatown